keqiang/cyr/README.md

 # cyr (requires Cytoscape 3.0 and later)
-R wrapper for Cytoscape RESTful API
+A R wrapper for Cytoscape RESTful API